Typhoon Surigae: Meteorological history

-Surigae strengthened into a typhoon by April 16 just north of Palau, making it the first typhoon of the 2021 Pacific typhoon season.
+By April 16, Surigae strengthened to a typhoon just north of Palau, making it the first typhoon of the 2021 Pacific typhoon season.
 The typhoon's convective activity had become tightly wound around its center, indicating additional strengthening.
-On April 16 at 03:00 UTC, the PAGASA gave it the local name Bising as it entered the Philippine Area of Responsibility.
-The once obscured eye became apparent through the central overcast, preceding a period of rapid intensification as the storm traversed west-northwestward across conducive environment.
+On April 16 at 03:00 UTC, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) gave the storm the local name Bising as it entered the Philippine Area of Responsibility.
+The system's eye became apparent through the central overcast, preceding a period of rapid intensification as Surigae progressed west-northwestward through a conducive environment.
 Surigae's central dense overcast became colder and better-organized, with a well-defined ring of very cold cloud tops encircling a 26 km diameter eye.
-Concurrently, an approaching trough produced a gap in the subtropical ridge of high pressure to the north, causing Surigae to slowly curve northwest as it strengthened.
+Concurrently, an approaching trough produced a gap in the subtropical ridge of high pressure to the north, causing Surigae to slowly curve northwest as it quickly strengthened.